-Data source V-Dem Original variable v2clacjstm Name in dataset V_21_01 Definition Question: Do men enjoy secure and effective access to justice?
-Responses: o: Secure and effective access to justice for men is non-existent.
+Data source V-Dem Original variable v2clacjstm Name in dataset v_21_01 Definition Question: Do men enjoy secure and effective access to justice?
+Responses: 0: Secure and effective access to justice for men is non-existent.
 1: Secure and effective access to justice for men is usually not established or widely respected.
 2: Secure and effective access to justice for men is inconsistently observed.
 Minor problems in most cases or occur rather unevenly across different parts of the country.
 3: Secure and effective access to justice for men is usually observed.
 4: Secure and effective access to justice for men is almost always observed.
 Clarification: This question specifies the extent to which men can bring cases before the courts without risk to their personal safety, trials are fair and men have effective ability to seek redress if the public authorities violate their rights, including the rights to counsel, defence and appeal.
 This question does not ask you to assess the relative access to justice for men and women.
 Thus, it is correct to assign the lowest possible score to a country if men and women enjoy equal but extremely limited access to justice.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Indicator of 2.
-Fundamental Rights 2.1.
-Access to justice Aggregation BFA to construct subattribute 2.1.
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Indicator of Fundamental Rights Access to justice Aggregation BFA to construct subattribute 2.1.
 Access to justice.
-Final scale Scaled to range from o (lowest score) to 1 (highest score).
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage 180 160 140 140 100 80 100 60 40 1980 1990 2000 2010 2020

-Access to justice for women (v\21\02)
+Access to justice for women (v_21_02)

-Data source V-Dem Original variable v2clacjstw Name in dataset V_21_02 Definition Responses: o: Secure and effective access to justice for women is non-existent.
+Data source V-Dem Original variable v2clacjstw Name in dataset v_21_02 Definition Question: >Do women enjoy equal, secure and effective access to justice?
+Responses: 0: Secure and effective access to justice for women is non-existent.
 1: Secure and effective access to justice for women is usually not established or widely respected.
 2: Secure and effective access to justice for women is inconsistently observed.
 Minor problems occur in most cases or rather unevenly across different parts of the country.
 3: Secure and effective access to justice for women is usually observed.
 4: Secure and effective access to justice for women is almost always observed.
 Clarification: This question specifies the extent to which women can bring cases before the courts without risk to their personal safety, trials are fair and women have effective ability to seek redress if the public authorities violate their rights, including the rights to counsel, defence and appeal.
 This question does not ask you to assess the relative access to justice for men and women.
 Thus, it is correct to assign the lowest possible score to a country if men and women enjoy equal but extremely limited access to justice.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Indicator of 2.
-Fundamental Rights 2.1.
-Access to justice Aggregation BFA to construct subattribute 2.1.
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Indicator of Fundamental Rights Access to justice Aggregation BFA to construct subattribute 2.1.
 Access to justice.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage Number of countries covered to the property of 0

-Judicial corruption decision (v\21\03)
+Judicial corruption decision (v_21_03)